tlin31/leetcode/notes/graph.md

 1. Union by Rank:
     - always attach smaller depth tree under the root of the deeper tree.
 This technique is called union   by rank.

     - rank is preferred instead of height because if path compression technique (we have discussed it below) is used, then rank is not always equal to height.
 Also, size (in place of height) of trees can also be used as rank.
-Using size as rank also yields worst case time complexity as O(Logn) (See this for proof)
+Using size as rank also yields worst case time complexity as O(Logn)

     - The above operations can be optimized to O(Log n) in worst case.

     Initially, all elements are single element subsets --> 0 1 2 3